LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide.md

 ## Class Meetings and Office Hours

+### Class Meetings in person, on Zoom and Recordings

-Come to class in person or via Zoom or watch the class recordings.
+Come to class in person, via Zoom or watch the class recordings.

 - There is a Zoom link in the syllabus.
 - The Zoom widget at the top of the Moodle page has links for class meeting, recordings, and my office hours